frontenddogma/web-development-glossary/manuscript/w.md

 Working Draft
 : The initial design phase of a World Wide Web Consortium (W3C) specification.
 Based on internal and external feedback, the respective W3C Working Group fleshes out the draft.

+Worklet
+: A piece of HTML specification infrastructure which can be used for running scripts independent of the main JavaScript execution environment, while not requiring a particular implementation model.
+Worklets are similar to web workers but are thread-agnostic; they are able to have multiple duplicate instances of the global scope created; they do not use an event-based API; they have a reduced API surface on the global scope; and they have a lifetime for their global object which is defined by other specifications.&nbsp;§

 World Wide Web
 : An information system where documents and other web resources are identified by Uniform Resource Locators (URLs), which may be interlinked by hypertext, and are accessible over the Internet.
 The resources of the WWW are published by a software application called a web server, may be accessed by users through a software application called a web browser, and are transferred via the Hypertext Transfer Protocol (HTTP).
 Tim Berners-Lee invented the World Wide Web in 1989.&nbsp;[†](#w-www)